delucis/smufl-glyphs-info/README.md

 smufl-glyphs
 ```

 Follow the on-screen prompts to complete the installation.
-If you have existing `GlyphData.xml` or `Groups.plist` files, you will be asked if you want to overwrite them.
+If you have existing `GlyphData-smufl.xml` or `Groups-smufl.plist` files, you will be asked if you want to overwrite them.

 More information on how to use the `smufl-glyphs` command can be found by running: